DoctorPCOD/microcontrollers-notes/README.md

 # Microcontrollers Notes

-This is where I plan to host my lecture note outline for ENGIN-2223 at COD.
+This is where I host my lecture note outline for ENGIN-2223 at COD.
+The lecture content comes from the class textbook and lab manual (linked below under resources).

 ## Course Description